 Assessment of ESG Risks in the Supply Chain

-The Bank supports the use of environmentally-friendly or low carbon products and materials by procuring a variety of environmentally-friendly products such as photocopy paper produced from environmentally-friendly pulp, document forms made from recycled paper, printing toner certified to meet international environmental standards, employee uniforms with the Cool Mode label, non-CFC water mist fire extinguishers, souvenirs made from upcycled materials, water-saving sanitaryware, office supplies and office furniture certified by international standards.
+We have implemented an online auction (e-Auction) system for procurement to foster transparency and fair competition.
+Moreover, we promote the use of environmentally-friendly or low-carbon products and materials.
+We have procured a range of environmentally-conscious products, including photocopy paper made from environmentally-friendly pulp, document forms made from recycled paper, printing toner certified to meet international environmental standards, employee uniforms bearing the Cool Mode label, nonCFC water-mist fire extinguishers, products manufactured through recycling and upcycling processes, bottled water packaging made from rPET (recycled PET) instead of PET, water-saving sanitary fixtures, office supplies certified by Leadership in Energy and Environmental Design (LEED), and office furniture certified for compliance with international environmental standards.